- Future Students

 - Copying from another student or making information available to other students knowing that this is submitted as the borrower's work

-- Impersonation of a candidate in an exam or test
+- Impersonation of another student in an exam or test

 - Submission of a take-home examination written by someone else